 - Computer literacy.

 In order to favour a satisfactory training course for the students, as provided for by art.6, paragraph 1, of DM270/04, the Study Course provides for an entrance test, with identical procedures for all the Study Courses of the Engineering School, which, without hindering the student's enrolment, allows to verify the adequacy of their personal preparation and to identify any gaps in preparation to be recovered.
 The test is organized and coordinated by the Consorzio Interuniversitario Sistemi Integrati per l'Accesso alla Scuola di Ingegneria ed Architettura (CISIA) (Interuniversity Consortium for Integrated Systems for Access to the School of Engineering and Architecture); it has an orientation purpose and allows to formulate, without favouring students coming from particular types of schools, an evaluation of aspirants based on the aptitude index, obtained as a weighted average between the score obtained in the test and the grade of the baccalaureate exam, in order to take into account the student's previous school career.
-The test is divided into five sections, with questions that tend both to verify the participants' basic knowledge and to test their aptitudes for engineering studies: logic, verbal comprehension, mathematics 1, physical and chemical sciences, mathematics 2.
+For further details see the link.
 The student, who after the test is burdened with any educational debts (OFA), is offered a recovery path consisting of carrying out some additional activities, organized by the School and compatible with the timetable of the courses of the first year, they will be followed by some moments of verification, to check if the educational deficiencies have been recovered.
 The thresholds for assessing the knowledge required and the procedures for recovering any training debts are specified from year to year and published on the School's website.

 The annual Didactic Planning document defines the activated teachings and the didactic calendar, establishing in particular the number of didactic periods in which the academic year is divided and the location of the activated teachings, taking into account that the normal activity of the student corresponds to the acquisition of about 60 credits per year.
 The student can obtain the title when he has obtained 180 credits, complying with the provisions of the competent Educational Structure.